wmcooper2/issue-tracker/progress.md

 ## July
+### 6th
+120 - Added state hooks for each form field in AddIssue3 component, got the state to work properly, figured out how to use fetch to send the data to the endpoint, got the app to redirect to the homepage without clearing the redux store which allowed the selected project to remain the same, and now there is a slight issue of the form not being connected to the DOM or something.
+I have to figure that one out next, then run dispatch() to update the store from the API with the newly added issue.
+I added res.end() in the server file, too.

 ### 5th
 180 - With a lot of distractions (my actual time is probably closer to 60 if you take away all the nagging from my wife while I try to work) I was able to get the database and endpoints to work together with the app to save, update, and display the correct issues for each project.
 However, the app returns to the default project (IssueTracker) when you add an issue or edit one.
 The issues stay in the same spot, but I would like to get the project to stay the same after a change is made through add/edit issue forms.
 60 - I think I figured out what to do to keep the app from defaulting on redirect to the home page.
 I need to handle the redirect within the app itself (React Router) and not rely on the server to handle that (Express Router).
 I need to change how the form is submitted and make a function that uses fetch to post to the endpoint, then use the app's router to redirect to the home page so that the Redux store is not changed back to the default state (which happens when the server file redirects you to the home page).